intel-iot-devkit/reference-implementation/intruder-detector/README.md

 ### Software
 * [Ubuntu\* 16.04 LTS](http://releases.ubuntu.com/16.04/)
-*Note*: You must be running kernel version 4.7+ to use this software.
+*Note*: We recommend using a 4.14+ Linux kernel with this software.
 Run the following command to determine your kernel version:

 ```
 uname -a